DonJuan-DeMarco/cs2investments/README.md

 - List and track CS2 items with detailed information
 - Store images in Supabase storage
 - Add new items via a modal interface
+- Display current market prices from the CSFloat API
+- Wear condition visualization with color-coded labels

 ## Schema